vijaykumargrandhi/Retail-Analysis-with-Walmart-Data/README.md

 ## 4. Machine Learning Models <a name="model"></a>
-In this project, we used [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html), [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html),  [ExtraTreesRegressor]([https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html)),  [DecisionTreeRegressor]([https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html)) to predict of sales.
+In this project, we used [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html), [LinearRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html), [ExtraTreesRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html), [DecisionTreeRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html) to predict the sales.
 The data have been split into training and testing with a ratio of 80:20.